Locally made film on Tubbs fire making its debut

 “People don’t get it,” said Seager, a local physician and psychiatrist.
 “I wanted to take you there and it was jumbled that night.
 I didn’t want someone coming up from Los Angeles and saying, ‘Hey, I heard you had a fire.
 Let’s make a movie,’ and doing some clean, sanitized version.”

-The Tubbs fire spread and converged across 137 squares miles of Sonoma County., Twenty-four 24 four lives were lost in the firestorm, and nearly 5,300 homes were destroyed.
+The Tubbs fire spread and converged across 137 squares miles of Sonoma County.
+Twenty-four lives were lost in the firestorm, and nearly 5,300 homes were destroyed.

 “We got YouTube videos.
 We got television video from stations in Oregon who just happened to be down here shooting something.
 Or somebody was driving out of their house with their phone on.
 I think a couple of people just forgot they had their cellphones on,” Seager said.
 “Some of the film was so bad that in order to get something usable you had to condense something down.”